microsoft/BotBuilder-CognitiveServices/Node/samples/QnAMaker/README.md

 The package contains a Recognizer plugin for QnA Maker that allow interation with QnA Maker knowledge bases.
 This recognizer along with the QnA Maker dialog are useful for building QnA bots in few minutes.

 #### QnA Recognizer
-The QnA Recognizer takes in two inputs 'knowledgeBaseId' and 'authKey', which is used to interact with the QnA Maker service.
-There is an optional input 'top' which can be specified to fetch more than 1 response from the service.
-The default value for 'top' is 1.
+The QnA Recognizer takes in the following inputs:
+* knowledgeBaseId - Your knowledge base id
+* authKey - Your authorization key.
+* top (optional) - Number of results returned.
+* qnaThreshold (optional) - Confidence threshod;
+* defaultMessage (optional) - Message to show if no results returned.
+* endpointHostName (optional) - To be used with the V4 APIs and the GA stack.
+See [here](https://aka.ms/qnamaker-docs-changesfrompreview).
 ````
 var recognizer = new cognitiveservices.QnAMakerRecognizer({
 	knowledgeBaseId: 'set your kbid here',